 Policies & procedures

-MBS candidates at Geisinger Commonwealth School of Medicine should expect to receive a decision approximately two to four weeks after their application is complete.
+Master of Biomedical Sciences (MBS) candidates at Geisinger Commonwealth School of Medicine should expect to receive a decision approximately two to four weeks after their application is complete.

-The School of Graduate Education operates under a rolling admissions process so there is no deadline to apply.
-Start your MBS application here.
 Students are encouraged to submit their application as early as possible in order to receive full consideration.

 Applying to medical school

 MBS students may apply to medical school while enrolled in the MBS program or upon completion of the program.
 The faculty and staff at Geisinger Commonwealth will support our students’ endeavors, regardless of when and where students choose to apply.
 The MD Admissions Committee will hold applications from current MBS students for two quarters, so that their progress at Geisinger Commonwealth can be considered.
 While the MD Admissions Committee does not specifically reserve spaces in the MD class for MBS graduates, many students have gained admission to the MD program at Geisinger Commonwealth.
 You can review information about MBS students and MD interviews here.